carmenbridges/Project3/README.md

-My third website practice, heavily using CSS.
+My third website practice, heavily using CSS, and practicing responsiveness.